 legacy-host-allows-world is a new

-option, but after reading the Upgrade notes the value was kept unchanged
+option, but after reading the Version Specific Notes the value was kept unchanged

 from the default value.

 new options while keeping the configuration that we wanted:

 $ cat ./cilium-cm-old.yaml apiVersion: v1 data: debug: "true" disable-ipv4: "false" # If you want to clean cilium state; change this value to true clean-cilium-state: "false" legacy-host-allows-world: "false" etcd-config: |- --- endpoints: - https://192.168.33.11:2379 # # In case you want to use TLS in etcd, uncomment the 'ca-file' line # and create a kubernetes secret by following the tutorial in # https://cilium.link/etcd-config ca-file: '/var/lib/etcd-secrets/etcd-client-ca.crt' # # In case you want client to server authentication, uncomment the following # lines and add the certificate and key in cilium-etcd-secrets below key-file: '/var/lib/etcd-secrets/etcd-client.key' cert-file: '/var/lib/etcd-secrets/etcd-client.crt' kind: ConfigMap metadata: creationTimestamp: null name: cilium-config selfLink: /api/v1/namespaces/kube-system/configmaps/cilium-config

 Apply new ConfigMap¶